Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 - ``time_limits`` - an object consisting of start and end timestamps specifying when a Suggested Tile may start and has to stop showing in the newtab.
   The timestamp is expected in ISO_8601 format: '2014-01-10T20:00:00.000Z'

+The inadjacency list is packaged with Firefox as base64-encoded 1-way-hashed sites that tend to have adult, gambling, alcohol, drug, and similar content.
+Its location: chrome://browser/content/newtab/newTab.inadjacent.json

 The preapproved arrays follow a policy for determining what topic grouping is allowed as well as the composition of a grouping.
 The topics are broad